nori-marcos/Codecademy-websiteDesignSystemStarting.github.io/README.md

 - CSS

 ## Setup
-Use the browser of your computer
+Use any browser of your computer.

 ## Status
-This is an ongoing project
+This is an ongoing project.